weaveworks-experiments/p-weave/docs/p-weave-doc.md

 ### <a id="snapshot"></a>Product Snapshot

-The following table provides version and version-support information about Weave Cloud Service Broker for PCF.
+The following table provides version and version-support information about Weave Cloud for PCF.

 <table class="nice">
     <th>Element</th>